emmetog/docker-gc/README.md

 $ docker run -v /var/run/docker.sock:/var/run/docker.sock emmetog/docker-gc --containers=".*" --dry-run
 ```

+WARNING: Setting an empty regex will match everything, so using `--containers=""` WILL remove all containers.

 Pruning Images
 -------------------

-Use the `--images=""` flag to specify a regex of the images to remove.
+Use the `--images` flag to specify a regex of the images to remove.

 To remove only images with "nginx" in their name, use this:
 ```